cainmagi/Dockerfiles/manual.md

 For those amateurs, I have provided graphical guides for the whole workflow of working with a new image and saving it.
 Check the following links:

-To view the detailed graphic guides, click [here](./manual-session).
+To view the detailed graphic guides, click [here :link:](./manual-session).

 * [Make you able to run `docker pull` for any NVIDIA images :cloud:](./manual-session/ngc)
 * [How to work with a new image, and save it :beginner:](./manual-session/interactive)